 The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, nasal mucus, and tiredness.
-Additionally, the American College of Allergists report that 50% of all illnesses are either caused or compounded by polluted indoor air.
+In fact, the American College of Allergists report that 50% of all illnesses are either caused or compounded by polluted indoor air.
 The Texas DSHS noted that air within homes and buildings can be two to five times more polluted than outdoor air, and in extreme cases, 1000 times more polluted.
-There are two primary causes of poor indoor air quality:
+There are two key causes of poor indoor air quality:

 Luckily, we have options.

 Get Proactive On Air Filtration